Platelet Disorders

 • Your platelets are used up or destroyed faster than they can be replaced

-• You have enough platelets but they aren’t working properly.
+• You have enough platelets but they don't work properly

-You may have an increased risk for a platelet disorder because of your age, family history and genetic , lifestyle habits, medicines, other medical conditions, race and ethnicity, or sex.
+You may have an increased risk of a platelet disorder due to your age, family history and genetics , lifestyle habits, medicines, other medical conditions, or sex.

 Age

-You may be at higher risk for a platelet disorder depending on your age.
+You may be at a higher risk of a platelet disorder depending on your age.

 Family history and genetics